camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

 A new conversation is started again before the view is rendered and the task is completed after the form has been submitted.
 The form only contains a single button.

-{{< img src="../img/pizza-order-prepare-pizza.png" >}}
+{{< img src="../img/pizza-order-process-prepare-pizza.png" >}}

-Open the process with the modeler plugin.
+Open the process with Camunda Modeler.
 Click on the prepare pizza user task.
 In the properties view, set the `Form Key` property to `app:preparepizza.jsf`.

 When you are done, save all resources, perform a Maven build and redeploy the process application.